 In the next step, we create an index strategy, i.e. define the rules for selecting stocks for the portfolio.

-We have already decided that we want to have a portfolio with similar volatility to our benchmark.
+We have already decided to have a portfolio with similar volatility to our benchmark.
 At the same time, we know that we don’t want short positions in the portfolio.
 With these input parameters, we can play with the number of stocks in the portfolio and the leverage.

 This will give us the optimal setup where we are satisfied with the performance and financial ratios of the portfolio.
 In the sample case, we performed best by holding 25 stocks in Long positions.